tsgates/arch-wiki-markdown/wiki/APC_UPS.md

 To fully test your setup:

-1. Change TIMEOUT form 0 to 1 in the /etc/apcupsd/apcupsd.conf file
+1. Change TIMEOUT form 0 to 1 in the /etc/apcupsd/apcupsd.conf file.
-2. Remove wall power from the UPS
+2. Remove wall power from the UPS.
-3. Observe that your Linux box powers down, in short order
+3. Observe that your Linux box powers down, in short order.
-4. Plug the UPS back into the wall
+4. Plug the UPS back into the wall.
-5. Power on your Linux box
+5. Power on your Linux box.
 6. Change TIMEOUT from 1 back to 0 in the /etc/apcupsd/apcupsd.conf
-    file

-> Congratulations!
+    file.

-Now all that's left to do is enable the apcupsd service.
+When everything is ok, all that's left to do is enable the apcupsd service.

 Hibernating instead of shutting down
 ------------------------------------